Thelma Conroy-Rios

 Thelma Conroy-Rios was a Native American activist.
 She is perhaps best known for her involvement in the Wounded Knee incident and for her involvement in the murder of fellow American Indian Movement activist Anna Mae Aquash.
+Rios was initially charged with murder but later agreed to a plea deal and pleaded guilty to accessory in the kidnapping of Aquash and was sentenced to five years in prison.

 Personal life

-Between 1974 and 1975, Thelma Conroy-Rios allowed a fellow male activist Harry Hill to live with her.
+Between 1974 and 1975, Thelma Conroy-Rios allowed a fellow male activist Harry Hill (who was known by his middle name, David) to live with her.
 Conroy-Rios and Hill were said to be involved in a common law marriage.

 Although identified as a cop by ex-wife Thelma Conroy-Rios, Hill's role as a law official is disputed.

 Conroy-Rios identified Hill as having provoked the Custer Courthouse Incident Riot that unfolded in 1973 following a one-day jail sentence of murderer Darld Schmitz, a White Air Force veteran in the murder of Wesley Bad Heart Bull.
 According to Conroy-Rios, "He started it all, Dave.
 He provoked the riot.
 He was right there.
 He told me so, proudly, several times.
 He instigated that courtroom riot too.
 I was there.
 I saw him start it, punching a cop.
 At the time everybody thought it was great.
 He was a warrior.
 He was a hero and everybody trusted him, including me."
 Conroy-Rios' account is corroborated by a separate account found in Peter Matthiessen's book In the Spirit of Crazy Horse.

 Conroy-Rios was an enrolled student at Black Hills State University, but had to drop out after her daughter was born with a rare blood disease in 1970.